 What should I do if I forget a dose?

-If you miss an appointment to receive omalizumab injection, call your doctor as soon as possible.
+If you miss a dose of omalizumab injection, call your doctor as soon as possible.

 What side effects can this medication cause?